slackapi/bolt-js/docs/_deployments/heroku.md

 ---

-### Deploying an update
+### Deploy an update

 As you continue building your Slack app, you'll need to deploy updates.
 A common flow is to make a change, commit it, and then push it to Heroku.

 <!-- TODO - Update GitHub link -->
 Let's get a feel for this by updating your app to respond to a "goodbye" message.
-Add the following code to `app.js` ([source code on GitHub](https://github.com)):
+Add the following code to `app.js` ([source code on GitHub](https://github.com/slackapi/bolt-js-getting-started-app/blob/master/app.js)):

 ```javascript
 // Listens to incoming messages that contain "goodbye"